sparkwglebgorev/escpos-netprinter-xtd/README.md

     -p 9100:9100/tcp \
     -p 631:631/tcp
     --mount source=receiptVolume,target=/home/escpos-emu/web \
-    escpos-netprinter:3.1.1
+    escpos-netprinter:3.2
 ```

 ### Runtime Directory Structure

 The following directories inside the container are useful:
-- `/home/escpos-emu/web/`: Stores all the printed receipts and other control info
+- `/home/escpos-emu/web/`: Stores all the printed receipts and printer state (including logs)
 - `/home/escpos-emu/web/receipts`: Stores the HTML receipts
 - `/home/escpos-emu/web/tmp`: Stores temporary files during processing (for debugging only)
 - `/home/escpos-emu/web/receipt_list.csv`: Created at runtime, this file contains the list of the printed receipts with the file location.